Capricorn15/electric-vehicle-sql-analysis/README.md

 compute the percentage of CAFV-eligible vehicles for each state.

 ## About the Data
-The dataset contains information about population of electric vehicle in the United States of America includig details like vehicle characteristics, pricing and various dimensions.
+The dataset stored in a csv file contains information about population of electric vehicle in the United States of America including details like vehicle characteristics, pricing and various dimensions.

 ![](images/ev_dataset_overview.PNG)